amarpandav/react-vite-sample-app/README.md

 # React + TypeScript + Vite

 ## useRefs()
-- ref is a value similar to state but its special kind of value manged by react
+- ref is a value similar to state but its special kind of value managed by react
 - direct access to DOM elements
 - managing values with Refs
+- state and refs are two different things
+- when ref value changes, component is not re-rendered
+-

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.